 Our decision to build an open product, rather than creating proprietary functionality for common analytical use cases (especially visualization) has accelerated the growth of our user base as well as the velocity of our engineering team.
 It’s hard for me to imagine taking a different approach, yet we see plenty of products that opt to build their own new ways of delivering existing functionality (e.g., notebooks).

 Our approach is also, largely, an extension of our “buy vs build” philosophy for using software components.
-If there’s an existing library or software package that provides functionality we need, in general we prefer to use it rather than build our own (unless it’s a capability so core to our competitive advantage that we need complete control over it — more on this topic on a later post.)
+If there’s an existing library or software package that provides the functionality we need, in general, we prefer to use it rather than build our own (unless it’s a capability so core to our competitive advantage that we need complete control over it — more on this topic on a later post.)
 Similarly, if there are entire capabilities and features we can provide to our users by integrating with existing solutions, that seems preferable to building our own new features.